matrix-org/matrix-spec-proposals/proposals/3659-invite-rules.md

 This MSC proposes the creation of an optional account data state which allows users to control how invites directed at them are processed by their homeserver.

-*Homeservers may choose to ignore an Invitee's invite rules *if* the Inviter is a homeserver admin.*

 ## Proposal

 ### Glossery